nachtfrost/ReadwiseToDayOne/README.md

 ## Tag Emoji Mapping

-The script includes emoji mappings for common tags:
+The script includes emoji mappings for some tags as example:
 - inspiration -> 💡 Inspiration
 - ai -> 🤖 AI
 - insight -> 🤔 Insight